fr3e1/30-2-notes/Social 30-2/Chapter 4/Chapter 4.md

 When the economy is bad they call it a bust

 You need employees to sell a product

+### When demand for labour was high but the supply of workers was low what would happen to wages and why?
+wages would increase because demand is high

+### When demand for labour was low but supply of workers was high what would happen to wages and why?
+wages would decrease because demand is low

+[[Classical Liberalism]] is based on the writings of philosophers such as
+* Adam Smith
+* John Locke

+# What were Mill’s 3 principles on government?
+* Preserve the rule of law
+* protect private property
+* ensure the security of the individual

+Individuals must be free to make their own choices.
+They cannot be forced into a decision by law

+This is essential to liberalism

+# Explain in your own words, Mill's Harm Principle
+As long as I don't hurt others, I can do whatever I want free speech

 # Origins of western democratic liberalism
 * In the 1700 and 1800 the royal families had absolute power and wealth